-Drawn from the writer’s lived experience of schizophrenia, this powerful play explores the relationship between siblings who grapple with managing this condition, which interrupts their focus on transforming the world through art.
+Drawn from the writer’s lived experience of schizophrenia, this powerful play explores the relationship between siblings who grapple to manage this condition, interrupting their urge to transform the world through art.

-Michel is writing his first novel, Hipflask, his older sister Karen is in Europe turning the world into paintings.
+Michel is writing his first novel – Hipflask, his older sister Karen is in Europe turning the world into paintings.
 Michel’s letters take a strange turn.
-He believes Joan Miro and Franz Kafka are his companions and he can speak with them.
-His sister Karen rushes home.
-Diagnosed with schizophrenia, he is unable to accept it.
-Karen becomes her brother’s carer, which tests but cannot destroy their strong bond.
+He now believes he can speak with Joan Miro and Franz Kafka and they are his companions.
+His sister Karen rushes home from overseas.
+Diagnosed with schizophrenia, Michel is unable to accept it.
+Pushing her own artistic practice to the side, Karen becomes her brother’s carer, which tests but cannot destroy their strong bond.

-Content warning: References the experience of acute mental ill health in the form of schizophrenia.
+Content Warning: References the experience of mental illness in the form of schizophrenia.